Landscaping & Lawn

 AI Phone Answering

 15–25 peak-season calls per day.
 You miss half while mowing.
 An AI answering service captures every lead with service-specific intake — name, address, yard size, service needed.
-One recovered mowing contract ($2K/season) pays for the entire year of service.
+One booked mowing contract ($2K/season) can cover the year's cost.

 #3